 Oat Flour – keep this recipe 100% gluten-free and use ground oat flour instead of white whole wheat.
+You can also try an all-purpose gluten-free flour.
 We suggest subbing 1:1.

 - 2 tablespoons white whole wheat flour

-- 1/3 cup orange juice (option to sub water or lemon juice)
+- 1/3 cup orange juice option to sub water

 - 1.5 cups rolled oats

-- 1/2 cup brown sugar (option to use coconut sugar)
+- 1/2 cup light brown sugar option to use coconut sugar

 - 1/8 teaspoon salt

 - In a medium-sized bowl, toss cherries with 2 tablespoons of flour and orange juice.
-Pour into the casserole dish and set aside.
+Transfer the fruit into the greased casserole dish and set it aside.

 - Next, in a separate bowl, mix together all of the crumble ingredients.
 Use a fork (or your hands) to cut the butter into the dry ingredients until it forms little crumbles.
 Evenly spread crumble topping over the cherries in the casserole dish.